 The ORACLE research observatory is one of the oldest French observatories of the critical zone.
 It is located in the Paris basin (70 km east of Paris).
 The Observatory is constituted of three catchments: Grand Morin, Petit Morin, two tributaries of the Marne River (1800 km² area) and Orgeval catchment (104 km²), tributary of the Grand Morin, smaller but concentrates the most of the instrumentation.
 The topography is dominated by the Brie plateau (130m altitude) incised by valleys (80 m altitude).
 ORACLE is subject to temperate oceanic climate (average annual temperature of 11.3 °C and annual precipitation of 740 mm).
-The geology is sedimentary deposit alternating with clay and limestone layers (including Brie limestone containing the aquifer of the same name) covered with a silty layer where deep soils develop.
+The geology corresponds to a sedimentary basin with an alternance of clay and limestone layers (including Brie limestone containing the aquifer of the same name) covered with a silty layer where deep soils develop.
 The land is mainly agricultural, representative of the intensive cereal crops of the Paris Basin.
 The soils are hydromorphic, mainly drained by subsurface drainage networks.

 Starting year: Hydrological since 1962 and water quality since 1975.